c0rpze28/BinomialExpansionApp/README.md

 # BinomialExpansionApp
 Binomial Expansion App with simple GUI

-To build this project use dotnet and add GtkSharp
+To build this project use dotnet and add GtkSharp.

 Example: